Version 3.0 beta

 - Windows 8/7 stand alone image/install (coming soon; contact us)

-- Drag-and-drop user data upload (gotta' love this one)
+- Drag-and-drop user data upload

-Important documents you'll need to get started are:
+Important documents to get started:

 - ShakeCast V3 Cloud Installation Guide